DeeNewcum/deedot/README.md

 ## Minimal requirements ##

 DeeDot requires only Perl, and doesn't need any extra modules.
 It is designed to run on as many Un*xes as possible.
-It has been dogfooded on various versions of Solaris, AIX, and Linux.
+It has been used regularly on various versions of Solaris, AIX, and Linux.

 ## Examples of DeeDot in use ##